zahid-aiub/Restaurant-MS/README.md

-# Basic Spring
+# Zero XML Spring & Hibernate

-This is class based basic spring project.
+This is `Class Based` basic spring project
+Implemented with `Repository` pattarn